 4. Lorraine Gary (Ellen Brody)

-Lorraine is best known as Ellen Brody, the doting wife to Roy Scheider’s character.
+Lorraine (one our 50 Fabulous People of the 1970s) is best known as Ellen Brody, the doting wife to Roy Scheider’s character.
 While her acting career isn’t nearly as expansive as her co-stars, she did have a few notable film roles including I Never Promised You a Rose Garden in 1977 and a recurring role in the TV series Ironside from ’68 to ’73.

 Following the success of Jaws, she would go on to appear in the sequel as well as the third installment, Jaws: Revenge.
 However, after the third movie release in 1987, she retired from acting altogether.
 Spending most of her time as an activist, she is on the Human Rights Watch Women’s Rights Advisory Committee which she produced and directed a series of fourteen educational videotapes.
 Both of her sons, Bill Sheinberg and Jonathan Sheinberg have gone on to become film producers.
 We bet she’s proud and we’ll always remember her as Ellen Brody.